mlflow/mlflow/PLUGINS.rst

      - **Note**: The model registry is in beta (as of MLflow 1.5), so APIs are not guaranteed to be stable & model-registry plugins may break in the future.

-       The entry point value (e.g. ``mlflow_test_plugin:PluginRegistrySqlAlchemyStore"``) specifies a custom subclass of `mlflow.tracking.model_registry.AbstractStore <https://github.com/mlflow/mlflow/blob/branch-1.5/mlflow/store/model_registry/abstract_store.py#L6>`_
+       The entry point value (e.g. ``mlflow_test_plugin:PluginRegistrySqlAlchemyStore``) specifies a custom subclass of `mlflow.tracking.model_registry.AbstractStore <https://github.com/mlflow/mlflow/blob/branch-1.5/mlflow/store/model_registry/abstract_store.py#L6>`_
        (e.g., the `PluginRegistrySqlAlchemyStore class <https://github.com/mlflow/mlflow/blob/branch-1.5/tests/resources/mlflow-test-plugin/mlflow_test_plugin/__init__.py#L33>`_
        within the ``mlflow_test_plugin`` module)

-       The entry point name (e.g. ``file-plugin"``) is the tracking URI scheme with which to associate the custom AbstractStore implementation.
+       The entry point name (e.g. ``file-plugin``) is the tracking URI scheme with which to associate the custom AbstractStore implementation.
        In the example above, who install the plugin & set a tracking URI of the form "file-plugin://<path>" will use the custom AbstractStore implementation defined in ``PluginFileStore``.
 The full tracking URI is passed to the ``PluginFileStore`` constructor.